MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-search-provider.md

 # Manage integrated search providers

-With integrated search providers in Dynamics 365 Customer Service, agents can search knowledge articles consolidated from third-party sources, such as enterprise websites that are based on the site map protocol, and experience a single ranking of articles across search providers.
+With integrated search providers in Dynamics 365 Customer Service, you can configure third-party sources, such as enterprise websites that are based on the site map protocol.
 Articles are ingested into Dataverse and refreshed on the schedule you specify.

 ## Prerequisites

-To provision integrated search providers, you need the following privileges:
+If you're a first time user, you must provision integrated search providers.
+Make sure you have the following privileges:

 - Basic level: **prvReadconnector**
 - Global level: